felixheck/hapi-auth-keycloak/README.md

 ```

 #### Route Configuration & Scope
 Define your routes and add `keycloak-jwt` when necessary.
-It is possible to define the necessary scope like documented by the [express.js middleware](keycloak-node):
+It is possible to define the necessary scope like documented by the [express.js middleware][keycloak-node]:

 - To secure a resource with an application role for the current app, use the role name (e.g. `editor`).
 - To secure a resource with an application role for a different app, prefix the role name (e.g. `other-app:creator`)